 Container for the parameters to the DeletePolicy operation.
 Deletes the specified managed policy.

-Before you can delete a managed policy, you must first detach the policy from all users, groups, and roles that it is attached to, and you must delete all of the policy's versions.
+Before you can delete a managed policy, you must first detach the policy from all users, groups, and roles that it is attached to.
+In addition you must delete all the policy's versions.
 The following steps describe the process for deleting a managed policy:

-Detach the policy from all users, groups, and roles that the policy is attached to, using the DetachUserPolicy, DetachGroupPolicy, or DetachRolePolicy APIs.
+Detach the policy from all users, groups, and roles that the policy is attached to, using the DetachUserPolicy, DetachGroupPolicy, or DetachRolePolicy API operations.
 To list all the users, groups, and roles that a policy is attached to, use ListEntitiesForPolicy.

 Delete all versions of the policy using DeletePolicyVersion.
 To list the policy's versions, use ListPolicyVersions.
 You cannot use DeletePolicyVersion to delete the version that is marked as the default version.
 You delete the policy's default version in the next step of the process.